Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Young theory of the modulated NLS

 Integrating in $s$ and extending to arbitrary $\phi\in L^2$ we get the claim.
 Then if $\phi\in L^2$ we have

 so

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{prop:Global-Schr}] The existence of the global solution in $L^2$ is given by the conservation law $||v_t||_{L^2}=||\phi||_{L^2}$ which for local solutions holds thanks to the previous lemma and to the Lemma~\eqref{lemma:global}.
 Then by patching local solutions we obtain a global solution.
 Let us now turn to the proof of existence of global solution in $H^\alpha$ for any regularity $\alpha >0$.
 We will describe the details of the computations in the periodic setting.
-The non-periodic setting allows for a similar and simpler proof.
-We start by decomposing the modulated Schr\"odinger operator $X$ as
+The non-periodic setting allows for a similar but simpler proof since resonances will not play any role.
+Recall the decomposition $X=X^1+X^2$ introduced in Proposition~\ref{th:reg-1d} and decompose further $X^2$ as

 with

 for $j\in\{1,2,3\}$ and where $D^k_1=\{-k_1+k_2+k_3=k,k_2\ne k,k_3\ne k\}\cap\{|k_1|\geq|k|/3\}$, $D^k_2=\{-k_1+k_2+k_3=k,k_2\ne k,k_3\ne k\}\cap\{|k_1|<|k|/3,|k_2|\geq|k|/3\}$ and $D^k_3=\{-k_1+k_2+k_3=k,k_2\ne k,k_3\ne k\}\cap\{|k_1|<|k|/3,|k_2|<|k|/3,|k_3|\geq|k|/3\}$.
 Using Cauchy-Schwarz inequality we have the following bound